celestialtaha/percentile/README.md

 ## import
 from Percentile import Progress
 ## create instance
-first parameter is range or the number of iterations,second is updating step for example below code creates an instance with 12000 iterations .the progress is updated every 5% and displayed graphically. also if you specify cls = false it doesn't clear at each update.
+first parameter is range or the number of iterations,second is updating step. for example below code creates an instance with 12000 iterations .the progress is updated every 5% and displayed graphically. also if you specify cls = false it doesn't clear at each update.